Policy: Higher degree by research - candidature

 - Candidates complete milestones as required in the Candidature Progression Procedure or as required by the Delegated Authority.

-- Candidates must complete Research Integrity Training within a reasonable timeframe, normally within the first six months of their candidature.
+- Candidates must complete Research Integrity Training within the first three months of their candidature.

 - Candidates ensure that the University is notified of changes to their circumstances that affect any aspect of their candidature and the University’s ability to support them, including contact details, leave, study intensity, alteration of topic, fieldwork, and external study arrangements.